 Luna’s fiber optic sensing solutions deliver strain measurements that go beyond what’s possible with traditional strain gages.

-High-definition strain sensing based on the Rayleigh backscatter in optical fiber delivers a virtually continuous line of strain measurements.
-High-definition strain sensing uses small, lightweight optical fibers that operate as versatile, distributed sensors that can be easily installed in challenging locations and environments to map strain fields with sub-millimeter spatial resolution, capturing details not available with regular discrete sensors.
+High-definition strain sensing based on the Rayleigh backscatter delivers a virtually continuous line of strain measurements with sub-millimeter spatial resolution, employing very small lightweight optical fiber sensors that can be easily embedded or installed in challenging locations.

 HD-FOS, and its ability to provide a measurement along each millimeter of fiber, is ideal for validating finite element (FE) models, particularly in areas of known stress concentration points.